New Jersey Medication Error Attorneys

 An adverse drug event refers to an instance during which a patient suffers negative health consequences as a result of exposure to a medication.
 Estimates suggest that approximately 50 percent of all adverse drug events are preventable, resulting from medication errors that may occur at any point during the process of selecting, prescribing and dispensing medications.

-If you or a loved one has suffered harm as a result of a medication error, you may have grounds to seek compensation for damages, including medical expenses, rehabilitative care, loss of income, and pain and suffering.
+If you or a loved one has suffered harm as a result of a medication error in New Jersey, you may have grounds to seek compensation for damages, including medical expenses, rehabilitative care, loss of income, and pain and suffering.
 These cases can be extraordinarily complex, requiring medical and legal experts who regularly investigate, prepare, and vigorously pursue these claims.
 At Fronzuto Law Group, our medical malpractice attorneys have a combined 75 years experience protecting and aggressively advocating for injured victims.
 Receive your free initial consultation by contacting our medication error lawyers today at 973-435-4551 (toll free at 888-409-0816).
 You may also contact our law firm online.

-Resolving Your Medication Prescribing Error Claim in New Jersey
+Medication Prescribing Error Claim in New Jersey

 From the moment you consult your doctor about a health concern, he or she is responsible for determining the necessity for medication, the appropriate medication to prescribe, the correct dosage of that medication, the period during which you should take the medication, and how you should be monitored during this time.